gsteed1677/employee-tracker/README.md

 ## Description:

-      Employee tracker us an application tfor building and maintianing a companies database.
+      Employee tracker us an application for building and maintaining a companies database.
 It will be using MySQL and Inquirer to prompt questions and build a database.
 You will need to use Node to start the application but an employee or manager should be able to add, update and create departments, employees and manager files.
 There will also be a capability to add roles as well.

 ## Table of Contents: